s00500/molehill/Readme.md

 Ideally also we would NOT need to bind to any port!!! but use io copy internally... or something like that

 Also: do not allow binding to any other than localhost and 127.0.0.1

+Make sure the store lib knows yml and yaml!